Murder of Sarah Scazzi

-The murder of Sarah Scazzi, also known as the Delitto di Avetrana (English: Avetrana crime or Avetrana murder) was a crime which occurred in Italy in 2010.
-The murder occurred on 26 August 2010 in Avetrana in the province of Taranto.
+The murder of Sarah Scazzi, also known as the Delitto di Avetrana (English: Avetrana crime or Avetrana murder) was a murder which occurred on 26 August 2010, in Avetrana, in the province of Taranto, Italy.
 Fifteen-year-old Sarah Scazzi was strangled by her cousin Sabrina Misseri and her aunt Cosima Serrano, who then hid the body together with her father Michele Misseri, staging a kidnapping by a third party.
 The story had significant media coverage in Italy.
 It culminated with the announcement of the discovery of the victim's body live on the Rai programme Chi l'ha visto? where Sarah's mother, Concetta Serrano Spagnolo, was a special guest.

 On 21 February 2017, the Supreme Court of Cassation found Sabrina Misseri and Cosima Serrano, respectively the victim's cousin and aunt, guilty and sentenced them to life imprisonment for complicity in voluntary homicide aggravated by premeditation, confirming the sentence already handed down in the first instance and on appeal by the Corte d'Assise of Taranto.
 Michele Misseri, Sabrina's father and Cosima's husband, was sentenced to 8 years of imprisonment for suppression of a corpse and tampering with evidence (the theft of Sarah's cell phone); Carmine Misseri, Michele's brother, was sentenced to 4 years and 11 months of imprisonment for complicity in concealment of a corpse.
 Finally, the Court of Cassation confirmed the sentence of one year and four months for personal aiding and abetting for Vito Russo Jr., Sabrina's former lawyer, and Giuseppe Nigro.